XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 For example, if Bob wants to send sensitive data to Alice, and wants to be sure that only Alice may be able to read it, he will encrypt the data with Alice's public key.
 Only Alice has access to her corresponding private key and as a result is the only person with the capability of decrypting the encrypted data back into its original form.

-As only Alice has access to her private key, it is possible that only Alice can decrypt the encrypted data.
+As only Alice has access to her private key, it is only possible for Alice to decrypt the encrypted data.
 Even if someone else gains access to the encrypted data, it will remain confidential as they should not have access to Alice's private key.
 Public Key Cryptography can therefore achieve confidentiality.

 However another important aspect of Public Key Cryptography is its ability to create a digital signature.

-A digital signature is a code (generated and authenticated by public key encryption) which is attached to an electronically transmitted document to verify its contents and the sender's identity.
+A digital signature is a code (generated and authenticated by public key encryption) which is attached to an electronically transmitted document, and can be used to verify its contents and the sender's identity.

-When users interact with a signed document they can be assured of:
+When users interact with a signed document, they can be assured of:
-- Content Source: End users can confirm that the software really comes from the publisher who signed it.
+- Content Source: End users can confirm that the document really comes from the publisher who signed it.
-- Content Integrity: End users can verify that the software has not been modified since it was signed.
+- Content Integrity: End users can verify that the document has not been modified since it was signed.

 ### Web of trust

-In cryptography, a web of trust is a concept to establish the authenticity of the binding between a public key and its owner.
+In cryptography, a web of trust is a concept that can establish the authenticity of the binding between a public key and its owner.
 Essentially, it answers the question "When Alice sends me her public key, how do I know that this really belongs to the physical Alice I know?"
 Because any imposter could give me their key, and claim to be Alice.

-Or, to put it simply, this solves problems related to identity.
-This maps nicely to the concept of a Certificate Authority (CA) which will be discussed later.
+To put it simply, web of trust is a solution to problems related to identity.
+It nicely to the concept of a Certificate Authority (CA) which will be discussed later.

 In a web of trust context, there are again public and private keys.
-Public keys are accessible to everyone, like a phone-book.
-Everyone can look up Alice's public key.
+Public keys are accessible to everyone, like a phone-book, and everyone can look up Alice's public key.
 Multiple people can of course claim to be Alice.

-But other records can be added as well.
-People can vouch for Alice and declare that they trust a particular combination of identity and key.
+But other records can be added as well: people can vouch for someone and declare that they trust a particular combination of identity and key.
 Let's assume Bob wants to vouch for Alice.
-He can look up her public key.
-He then signs her public key with his private key, and puts a record on the blockchain.
+He looks up her public key, signs her public key with his own private key, and puts a record on the blockchain.
 Now everyone can use Bob's public key to decrypt that information.
 They can verify that (at a certain point in time) Bob made the effort of using his private key to digitally sign Alice's public key.
-Because Bob is the only person supposed to know Bob's key, this is condered as "Bob trusts Alice"
+Because Bob is the only person supposed to know Bob's key, this is condered as "Bob trusts Alice".

-By adding an extra status field (similar to ACK and NACK in the TCP protocol) we an enable Bob to revoke his trust in Alice.
-(Since blockchains do not allow deletion of records.)
+By adding an extra status field - similar to ACK and NACK in the TCP protocol - we can enable Bob to revoke his trust in Alice.
+Since blockchains do not allow deletion of records, there is a full history of both positive and negative trust relationships between people.

 By having a flexible mechanism where trust is delegated to the end-users, rather than a centralized authority, applications built on top of this backbone can be flexible as well.
 It enables applications to work with various degrees or modes of trust:

-- Alice is trusted by the bank, she must be trustworthy
+- Alice is trusted by the bank, she must be trustworthy (because I trust the bank)
 - Alice is trusted by at least 60% of all the people Bob trusts
 - Alice is not trusted by the governments
-- etc

 ![Figure 2: an example web of trust](Images/web_of_trust_01.gif)